How to Plan a Day on Lake Wylie

 Spend the day exploring this man-made reservoir by boat and relaxing amidst some epic lake views.

-by Anders J. Hare Jun 21, 2021
+by Anders J. Hare Jun 10, 2022

-Want to make the most of your day exploring Lake Wylie like a native?
+If you’re looking to see the beauty of the lake, Lake Wylie has several options to take in those scenic views.
+Ebenezer Park and Pitcairn Park feature activities of all kinds including active lake activities or serene walking trails that capture the essence of nature the lake has to offer.
+Plan a trip to the picturesque McDowell Nature Center and Preserve which offers over 56 reservable campgrounds and seven miles of walkable hiking trails.
 Get your feet wet with a plethora of things to do at Copperhead Island, a 14-acre park with direct boating access to the lake.
 It features four boat ramps, fishing piers, trails, kayaking, a picnic shelter, and other outdoor activities like beach volleyball and horseshoes.
-Or grab your friends to take in the breathtaking lake views with Lake Wylie Boat Rentals.

 Experience bold flavors at the lauded Rey Azteca after a long day on the water.
-Opened in 2001 by the Garcia family, Rey Azteca is Lake Wylie’s go-to for authentic Mexican cuisine including the best fajitas on the lake.
-Or head over to Cherry Sushi Bar for flavorful sushi and fan-favorites like General Tso’s chicken and Beef with Broccoli.
+Opened in 2001 by the Garcia family, Rey Azteca is Lake Wylie’s go-to for authentic Mexican cuisine including some of the best fajitas on the lake.
+Head over to Cherry Sushi Bar for flavorful sushi and fan-favorites like General Tso’s chicken and Beef with Broccoli.

 Keep the party going with great brews and cocktails at Copper Premium Pub.
 For a family-friendly dining experience, head down to Sweetwater Sports Bar & Grill, featuring signature American cuisine and bingo nights.
 If you have a taste for seafood, look no further than Papa Doc’s Shore Club.
 Complete with fried fish and shrimp plates, seafood boil options and even brunch, this lakeside restaurant is truly a seafood lover’s paradise.